solo-io/gloo-docs/gloo/docs/installation/install_with_helm.md

 ---
-title: Installing Gloo with Helm
+title: Installing with Helm
-weight: 1
+weight: 3
 ---

 This document outlines instructions for the setup and configuration of Gloo using Helm.
 This is the recommended method